kitttn/temptest/Debugging.md

   We'll refer to this value as **$JLINK_SN** in the steps below.

 - Choose a port number for each J-Link's GDB server.
-They can be any value 9999 or less, but must be unique for each GDB server instance.
+They can be any value from 1111 to 9999, but must be unique for each GDB server instance.
 We'll refer to this value as **$JLINK_PORT** in the steps below.

 # How to debug AP/GP bridge firmware using JTAG